Stay cool this summer—and save money—by addressing these hot spots.

 Maintaining the optimal temperature in your home over the summer is no easy feat, because more factors come into play than simply setting the AC to your desired temp.
 The current state of your windows, HVAC system and insulation all can affect the temperature inside your home.

-PROBLEM: It’s humid inside your house.
+1: It’s humid inside your house.

 Upgrade to a better blower motor, such as a variable-speed unit, which helps slow down the airflow.

-TIP: When it comes to HVAC systems, bigger isn’t necessarily better.
+When it comes to HVAC systems, bigger isn’t necessarily better.
 If the system is too big, it can cause it to turn off and on a lot and won’t remove the right amount of humidity.

 Sears technicians can do a calculation to help you find the right size HVAC system for your home.

-PROBLEM: You’re skipping maintenance.
+3: You’re skipping maintenance.

-TIP: For optimal performance, have a professional inspect your HVAC system every year.
+For optimal performance, have a professional inspect your HVAC system every year.
 Check refrigerant levels, lubricate the oil ports in the blower motor and blower shafts, clean the condenser and evaporator coil, change the filter and make sure the drain line is clear.

-PROBLEM: Drafty windows let heat seep into your home, making your AC work harder and less effectively.
+4: Drafty windows let heat seep into your home, making your AC work harder and less effectively.

-TIP: Weather-strip and caulk your windows.
+Weather-strip and caulk your windows.

-PROBLEM: Your attic isn’t properly insulated.
+6: Your attic access isn’t insulated.

-PROBLEM: Your energy bills are high.
+7: Your energy bills are high.

-PROBLEM: Bare windows are losing energy.
+8: Bare windows are losing energy.